-Site Expected Recreation Opportunities Fall Creek Day Use Area ^{2,3} PicnickingBoatingFishing Iron Gate 2 Whitewater boating Fishing Boating Informal shoreline recreation
+Site Expected Recreation Opportunities Copco Valley 3 Whitewater boating Fishing Boating Picnicking/Day use Informal shoreline recreation Fall Creek Day Use Area ^{3,4} PicnickingBoatingFishing Iron Gate 3 Whitewater boatingFishingBoatingInformal shoreline recreation

-- 1. This site will be located in a stretch of the Klamath River currently inundated by J.C.
+- 1. The names of the new recreation enhancement sites are not final.
+Names will be decided in consultation with the Shasta Indian Nation and any other interested Tribes. - 2.
+This site will be located in a stretch of the Klamath River currently inundated by J.C.
 Boyle Reservoir.
-The existing Pioneer Park West recreation would be removed as the site would no longer provide shoreline access after reservoir drawdown. - 2.
-Additional planning is underway, and this site may be reduced in size and amenities to minimize footprint to avoid cultural resources, minimize potential environmental impacts, and lower maintenance costs. - 3.
+The existing Pioneer Park West recreation would be removed as the site would no longer provide shoreline access after reservoir drawdown. - 3.
+Additional planning is underway, and this site may be reduced in size and amenities to minimize footprint to avoid cultural resources, minimize potential environmental impacts, and lower maintenance costs. - 4.
 Although improvements would occur at the existing location, Fall Creek Day Use Area is considered a new recreation enhancement site.